seidtgeist/node-ds4/README.md

 Note: Also works with bluetooth, but most event data is only available via USB.

+__Understand HID(API)/node-hid?__ Please tell me how I can get all 64 bytes from Bluetooth instead of just 8!

 Supports:

 - Left & right analog stick